HOME / BIBLIOGRAPHIES / CONTACT ME / FAQ /

 Q: Will you buy my materials?

-Q: Will you accept donations?
+Q: Will you accept donations of my materials?

 Q: Can I take donations off my taxes?